-ACT OILLY l /

-SAT Only >

 C8B Has been removed from the CDS.

 C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test so ores for academic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-Х Yes No
+Yes Х No

-C8E Latest date by which SAT or ACT so cores must be rece ived for fall-term ac dmission 8/26/2024 •
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission

-C8F If necessary, use this space to clarif policies (e.g., if tests are recommen students, or if tests are not required due to differences by academic progracademic background, or if other exbe considered in lieu of the SAT and ded for some of some students gram, student aminations may For Fall 2023, all tas test optional.
-JG programs offere ed option to apply
+C8F If necessary, use this space to clarify your test policies For Fall 2024, all UG programs offered option to apply (e.g., if tests are recommended for some students, or as test optional. if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):

-C8G Please indicate which tests your instituti on uses for placeme ent (e.g., state tests) ):
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

 SAT

 ACT

-AP
+Х AP

+CLEP

-Х CLEP Institutional Exam
+Х Institutional Exam

 State Exam (specify):

-Jotato Exam (opoony).